Flutterwave/PHP-v3/README.md

 }
 ```

-## Account Charge Sample implementation
+### Account Charge

-The following implementation shows how to initiate a direct bank charge
+The following implementation shows how to initiate a direct bank charge.
 Use the Playground DIrectory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/AccountPayment.php");